 - If the company identifies a post-secondary institution with the capabilities it needs, it may contact the institution directly.

-- If the company would like to first discuss SONAMI and have their project matched to the most applicable institution, it may contact SONAMI’s Project Manager, Krystyn Keir.
+- If the company would like to first discuss SONAMI and have their project matched to the most applicable institution, please contact Kithio Mwanzia, SONAMI Network Manager or Sarah Dimick, SONAMI Project Manager.

 - Fill out a SONAMI Partnership Application Form.